-We recognise that KCSiE 2023 makes it clear that All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing.
-A digital proforma is available on our safeguarding drive, Information should be kept confidential and stored securely.
+- We recognise that KCSiE 2024 makes it clear that All concerns, discussions, and decisions made, and the reasons for those decisions, should be recorded in writing.
+Information should be kept confidential and stored securely.
 It is good practice to keep concerns and referrals in a separate child protection file for each child.
-North Heath uses CPOMS to securely record CP matters.
-A 'niggle book' in each class is used to record low level concerns.
-And,

-That Records should include:

-- a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome. - 2.
+And, - That Records should include: - a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome. - 2.
 If in doubt about recording requirements, staff should discuss with the designated safeguarding lead (or deputy). - 3.
 In our school we recognise the fundamental safeguarding practice of accurately recording safeguarding information.
-In our school: - Records kept for child protection purposes will be kept securely, separate from other records and accessed only by those who need to do so for safeguarding and/or monitoring purposes. - 5.
+In our school: - Records kept for child protection purposes will be kept securely, separate from other records, and accessed only by those who need to do so for safeguarding and/or monitoring purposes. - 5.
 Each child will have a separate record. - 6.
 Each record will be accurate, legible and entries made as soon as practicable after a concern is raised. - 7.
-Each recorded concern will have - a) a clear and comprehensive record of the concern, - b) details of how the concern was followed up and - c) a clear record of any action taken, decisions reached and the outcome, including any challenge / escalation to any other agency. - 8.
+Each recorded concern will have. - a) a clear and comprehensive record of the concern, - b) details of how the concern was followed up and - c) a clear record of any action taken, decisions reached and the outcome, including any challenge / escalation to any other agency. - 8.
 It is anticipated that more than one member of staff will have access to records and be able to make entries into a child's safeguarding records.
 Whether there is any doubt about whether to make a record or not staff must consult with the DSL. - 9.
 Where computer systems are used, staff will still have access to paper forms so immediate conversations with a child/body map drawing etc. can be made contemporaneously. - 10.
 Any paper records generated at 4 above will be retained within the file, even where they have been scanned to a computer record. - 11.
 Where there is more than one sibling, each sibling will have their own record, cross-referenced where necessary to their siblings. - 12.
-Each file will have a chronology to enable assessment, provide an overview and enable fast time assessment of previous activity. - 13.
-Each file will have an up-to-date contact number for other key professionals.
+Each file will have a chronology to enable assessment, provide an overview and enable fast time assessment of previous activity.